-Step-by-Step: Issuing Consolidated e-Invoice via MyInvois Portal
+How to Submit Consolidated e-Invoice via MyInvois Portal in Malaysia [Update 2025]

 What Is a Consolidated e-invoice?

-To assist the Suppliers in complying with e-Invoice requirements and to reduce the burden to both Suppliers and Buyers, the Inland Revenue Board (IRB) allows the Suppliers to consolidate the transactions with Buyers (who do not require an e-Invoice) into a consolidated e-Invoice on a monthly basis.
+To assist the Suppliers in complying with e-Invoice requirements and to reduce the burden on both Suppliers and Buyers, the Inland Revenue Board (IRB) allows the Suppliers to consolidate the transactions with Buyers (who do not require an e-Invoice) into a consolidated e-Invoice on a monthly basis.

-Want to know how to issue a consolidated e-invoice?
+Want to know how to issue a consolidated e-Invoice?
 Here’s a step-by-step guide.

 Step 1: New Document